valu-digital/npm-packages/packages/3rdparty/docs/tracking-consent.md

 import { TrackingConsent } from "@valu/3rdparty/tracking-consent";
 const tc = TrackingConsent.getSingleton();

-// All event handler must be added to tc instance before calling .init() tc.init();
+// All event handlers must be added to the tc instance before calling .init() tc.init();
 ```